bbopt/nomad/doc/user_guide/source/LibraryMode.rst

 Using NOMAD libraries
 ^^^^^^^^^^^^^^^^^^^^^

-Using the routines that are in the pre-compiled NOMAD shared object libraries (so) or dll (not yet available for Windows) with a ``C++`` program requires building an executable (:ref:`installation` describes how to build the libraries and the examples).
+Calling functionalities in NOMAD shared object libraries (so or dll) requires to build a ``C++`` program and link it with the libraries to form an executable
+(:ref:`installation` describes how to build the libraries and the examples).
 This is illustrated on the example located in the directory::

   $NOMAD_HOME/examples/basic/library/example1